dwesterwick/SPTQuestingBots/README.md

 * Thanks to [nooky](https://hub.sp-tarkov.com/user/29062-nooky/) for lots of help with testing and ensuring this mod remains compatible with [SWAG + DONUTS](https://hub.sp-tarkov.com/files/file/878-swag-donuts-dynamic-spawn-waves-and-custom-spawn-points/).
 * Thanks to [Skwizzy](https://hub.sp-tarkov.com/user/31303-skwizzy/) for help with adding interop capability to [Looting Bots](https://hub.sp-tarkov.com/files/file/1096-looting-bots/).
 * Thanks to [Solarint](https://hub.sp-tarkov.com/user/30697-solarint/) for help with improving interop capability to [SAIN](https://hub.sp-tarkov.com/files/file/1062-sain-2-0-solarint-s-ai-modifications-full-ai-combat-system-replacement/) and working with me to balance bot questing vs. combat behavior.
+* Thanks to [ozen](https://github.com/ozen-m) for help with testing and contributing to SPT 3.11 updates.
 * Thanks to everyone else on Discord who helped to test the many alpha releases of this mod and provided feedback to make it better.
 There are too many people to name, but you're all awesome.
 * Of course, thanks to the SPT development team who made this possible in the first place.